FAQ About GCA

 Yes, all of our teachers are certified by the Alberta Government.

 Why should I apply to GCA?

 Those that apply to Glenmore Christian Academy are looking for an educational program where their child will be taught how to become a life-long learner, be encouraged to grow in their faith as they learn about Jesus Christ and be given opportunities to put that faith into practice.
-If this type of program speaks to you as a parent, then we encourage you to visit the school to see if GCA is a good fit for your family.
+If this type of program speaks to you as a parent, then you should visit the school to see if GCA is a good fit for your family.